Preparation for Mediation

 2. Prepare Lists

-Ask your client to clarify their thoughts by preparing a list, as follows:
+Clarify your thoughts by preparing a list, as follows:

 1. Write a list of the issues that are most important to your case.